rkube/2dads/doc/tutorial.rst

 Tutorial
 ========

 This is a tutorial on how to use 2dads.
+To be written!